 - (a) The developer shall follow the requirements as outlined in this Code. - (b) The street lights shall be placed as approved by the Public Utilities Director.
-Such items to be approved include appropriate distance, alternating sides of street, location upon the property, street light type, height, and illumination intensity as determined by the Standard Specifications.
+Such items to be approved include appropriate distance, alternating sides of street, location upon the property, street light type, height, and illumination intensity as determined by the City's Standard Specifications and Details for Municipal Construction.